flaviassantos/fss-portfolio/notes/docker.md

 - `docker logs 33421c44c232 | tail`
 - `docker logs 33421c44c232 -f` = string the logs while you make changes to the app

+Dockerfile
+- `docker build -t my-app:1.0 .` - build an image with a tag "my-app:1.0" and uses the current directory ( . ) as build context
+- `docker -rm [container ID]` - delete a container that is not running
+- `docker -rmi [image ID]` - delete the image

 </details>